Helping Creditors Collect On The Judgments They Have Achieved In Court

 We follow all state and federal laws relating to the enforcement of judgments, ensuring that your business complies with all applicable regulations.
 Attorney John Britton provides pragmatic and realistic counsel regarding your judgment, and he has extensive experience in both pre- and post-judgment collections.

 Meet Our Collections Attorney

-John Britton, Fayetteville lawyer and head of our collections department, has an MBA along with his law degree.
-He understands the necessity of being able to collect on a judgment for the health of your business.
-He also knows the laws in North Carolina regarding judgment collection and will help you remain within their confines while achieving your goals.
+We have experience working with the collections departments and understand the necessity of being able to collect on a judgment for the health of your business.
+We know the laws in North Carolina regarding judgment collection and will help you remain within their confines while achieving your goals.

 Contact Us To Schedule Your Initial Consultation

 As with any collections action, the sooner you begin the process, the more likely you are to successfully collect on the judgment against your debtor.
 Call us at 910-401-3356 or contact us online to start working toward a positive resolution to your situation.